Collecting old images of Phoenix

 I've known a lot of collectors.
 When I listen to them, they will mention how valuable a particular thing in their collection is, or how another collector would want to have it.
 But I can tell what they're really doing, which is just collecting stuff.
 And there's no end.
 There is always something that they wish they had.
 And when you hear the excitement in their voice, there's no mistaking that particular bit of insanity.
 And there's another piece of the puzzle that I really do understand, showing off their collection.

-So I collect images of Phoenix and I show them off on a Google+ page.
+So I collect images of Phoenix and I show them off.
 If you're a collector, a real collector, you understand.
 No, nothing is for sale, and no, there really is no other point to having the collection, and yes, I do want people to look at it.
 And I do it for the sheer joy it brings into my life.

 Yes, I'm sure that there are a lot of practical applications for what I'm doing.
 Maybe people will use them to write a book, or to preserve an historic building.
 And that's wonderful.
 But I'm just collecting.